Want to buy a guitar pack but not sure how to choose one?

 Yes, you heard right.

 You might know these gods as Korn or Limp Bizkit.
-So as you might have guessed, this string variation mainly concerns hard rock groups.
+So as you might have guessed, this string variation mainly concerns hard rock groups, heavy metal, and experimental rock music - and is only worth thinking about if you are an advanced player.

 But how different could it be?

-Simply put, a low string tuned to si major is added to the strings of a typical 6-string guitar.
+Simply put, a low string tuned to B is added to the strings of a typical 6-string guitar.
 And if you can picture the sounds of hard rock, you’ll understand that this extra string is key.

-The 6-string guitar is definitely a part of the history of the electric guitar!
+The 6-string guitar is definitely a part of the history of the electric guitar, as is the seven string too!

 Another type of guitar is often used by music groups: the twelve-string guitar.

 Perhaps you’ve seen one at the concert of a famous band?
-Or in you local luthier workshop?
+Or in your local luthier workshop or guitar shop?

 On this type guitar, all the strings on the six-string guitar are doubled.
-This means that you’ll find two mi strings, two la strings, and so on.
+This means that you’ll find two E strings, two A strings, and so on.
 These guitars are particularly played in concerts as they double the sonic volume of the guitar.
-Folk groups notably use these guitars to achieve a warmer sound and vibration.
+Folk groups notably use these guitars to achieve a warmer, louder, and more resonant sound.

 The last guitar category is one with four strings.
 We call it a bass guitar.

 The electric bass guitar was first commercialized in 1951 by Fender.
 They are tuned to one octave lower than classic electric guitars.
-Their strings are much thicker and turned in mi, la, re, sol.
+Their strings are much thicker and turned in E, A, D, G.

 There are notably used for the rhythmic base of a piece of music or to lend a deeper feel to the tune.